smartcontracts/ethereum-book/CONTRIBUTING.md

 ### Translating the book

-We're planning to translate the Eth2 Book into as many languages as we can get away with.
+We're planning to translate Kelvin's Ethereum Book into as many languages as we can get away with.
 Translations are being handled automatically via [Crowdin](https://crowdin.com/).
 If you're interested in helping to translate the book, please join the [Eth2 Book Working Group](https://t.me/+QdbYrQtP0zE3ZDVh) on Telegram.
 Please note that the book is still a work in progress and only certain parts of the book are ready for translation.

 ### Adding new features

-The Eth2 Book is, to an extent, an exploration of the website as a platform for long-form educational content.
-As a result, the Eth2 Book is about 50% book and 50% software project.
+Kelvin's Ethereum Book is, to an extent, an exploration of the website as a platform for long-form educational content.
+As a result, Kelvin's Ethereum Book is about 50% book and 50% software project.
 We love suggestions for new features and capabilities that take the book to the next level.
 See [here](https://github.com/smartcontracts/eth2-book/pull/7) for a great PR that adds a new feature, for an example.

 ## How to test a contribution

-The Eth2 Book can be served locally so that you're able to see and test your changes live.
+Kelvin's Ethereum Book can be served locally so that you're able to see and test your changes live.
 You'll need to install the following:

 - [Node.js](https://nodejs.org/en/) (LTS should be fine, comes with `npm`)
 - [yarn](https://classic.yarnpkg.com/en/docs/install) (v1)